Residency Classification for Tuition Purposes

-Residency status will be determined by the Registrar.
-However, the President is authorized to make exceptions within the spirit of this policy and is authorized to establish procedures and delegate authority for classifying and reclassifying students as Michigan residents or out-of-state residents.
+Residency status is determined by the Registrar.
+However, the President is authorized to make exceptions within the spirit of this policy and is authorized to establish procedures and delegates authority for classifying and reclassifying students as Michigan residents or out-of-state residents.

-International students attending SVSU on F-1 visas will not be considered for residency status.
+International students attending SVSU on F-1 or J-1 visas will not be considered for residency status.

 For the purposes of this policy, a resident student is defined as a student domiciled in Michigan for a period of at least six months, with the intention of making Michigan his or her permanent home, or entering Michigan from another state of residency for the purpose of accepting an offer of permanent employment in this state with the intention of making Michigan his or her permanent home.

-Documented evidence of the following facts and circumstances, although not necessarily conclusive evidence of domicile in Michigan, will be considered in support of the claim of resident status:
+Documented evidence of the following facts and circumstances, although not necessarily conclusive evidence of domicile in Michigan, will be considered in support of a claim of resident status:

 A student may submit any other pertinent evidence of intent to make Michigan his or her domicile after completion of college or university attendance.
 Each case is determined on its own particular merits.